Tuesday, January 13, 2026

 That trip the light language hieroglyph fantastic

-Rich with symbols, ore and reference,
+Rich with symbol, ore and reference,

 Metaphysical doubling in every verb.